jalvarezga/jalvarezga.github.io/_posts/2018-05-19-power-algorithm.markdown

 $$\begin{equation}\lim_{k\to\infty}\ell_k=\lambda_1.\end{equation}$$

 We need some auxiliary lemmas to achive that goal.
-We are considering convergence in the context fo the Euclidean norm.
+We will use the notation $$\big\| \big\|$$ generically to refer to the Eucledian norm.
+Recall that in the case of real numbers in one dimension, it is simply the absolute value.
 Firstly, consider the following proposition.

 ## Proposition